sanek1989/Gemini-Omni-Tool/README.md

 For users to receive updates automatically:

-1. Push your code to the GitHub repository specified in `package.json`.
+1. Push your changes to GitHub.
-2. Create a **GitHub Token** with `repo` permissions and set it as an environment variable `GH_TOKEN` on your build machine (required if you want `electron-builder` to publish directly, otherwise you can manually upload artifacts).
+2.  **Important:** You need to create a **GitHub Token** (Personal Access Token) with `repo` scope if you want to publish directly from the command line, OR simply upload the artifacts manually to GitHub Releases.
-3. Draft a new **Release** on GitHub.
+3. Draft a new **Release** on GitHub (e.g., tag `v1.0.1`).
 4. Upload the generated `.exe` and `.blockmap` files from the `dist/` folder to the release assets.
 5. Publish the release.
-6. The app will automatically detect the new version upon launch.
+6. The app will automatically detect the new version upon launch and prompt the user to update.

 ## Usage